MiloMargolis/cornerstone-AI-agent/README.md

-# ConerStone AI SMS Follow-Up Assistant
+# CornerStone AI SMS Follow-Up Assistant

 This is a serverless, AI-powered SMS assistant for real estate agents.
 It helps you automatically qualify and follow up with leads over SMS until they're ready to schedule a tour.